aclc-iriga/bato-min-dlc/README.md

 2. Start Apache and MySQL through XAMPP if not already running.

 3. Clone or download this repository to your XAMPP **htdocs** folder.
-   The final path should be `path_to/xampp/htdocs/bowa-bowaan`.
+   The final path should be `path_to/xampp/htdocs/bato-min-dlc`.

 4. Copy [**`app/config/database.example.php`**](app/config/database.example.php)
    to **`app/config/database.php`**, then modify the database connection settings in the new file.

 5. Inside [phpMyAdmin](http://localhost/phpmyadmin),
-   create a MySQL database named `bowa-bowaan` and import [bowa-bowaan.sql](bowa-bowaan.sql) into it.
+   create a MySQL database named `bato-min-dlc` and import [bato-min-dlc.sql](bato-min-dlc.sql) into it.

-6. Open the terminal and navigate to the project directory **bowa-bowaan**.
+6. Open the terminal and navigate to the project directory **bato-min-dlc**.

 7. Execute the following commands to install the required dependencies:
    ```sh